jupi421/colbuilder/README.md

 ## Installation Guide

-For the installation of colbuilder 2.0, which can be performed directly through github, additional non-python packages, in particular UCSF Chimera and PyMol have to be installed on the OS.
+For the installation of colbuilder 2.0, which can be performed directly through github, additional non-python packages, in particular UCSF Chimera, PyMol, Modeller and Muscle, have to be installed on the OS.
 For colbuilder 2.0, we recommend to install the git-repository in an own conda environment according to
 ```
 conda create -n colbuilder python=3.9
 ```